 The hours are, of course, long in investment banking – 70-hours a week and you’re not even ‘in the game‘.
 What little time off you have should be used wisely.

-This is not always obvious R and R. “I know a lot of bankers who do competitive cycling or run ultra-marathons,” says Awad.
+This is not always obvious chill out time.
+“I know a lot of bankers who do competitive cycling or run ultra-marathons,” says Awad.
 “I sail competitively and admit that I bring my competitive attitude to work to my hobby.
 But you need something to stop the demotivation or burnout when you’re putting in the hours or getting up at 4am to catch an early flight for another business trip.
 Male bankers become obsessed with fitness when they hit 40.”